 El Pintor (The Painter) is a magnificent mountain that rises above 4,000m (13,123ft) from sea level.
 Of moderate technical difficulty, this colourful giant offer for those who came to meet it, an excellent view of deep valleys and huge neighbouring Andean peaks.

 The ascent begins at La Parva Ski Resort.
 The first section of the trek will bring us to the sector of Laguna Piuquenes at 3,599m (11,482ft), a lagoon that resembles the shape of an eye.
 After a short rest we will climb up 200m (656ft) more to a promontory named Falsa Parva.
-From this point we will continue a two hour hike following a practically flat trail that crosses through a desert, rocky landscape, to finally give our last efforts and attack the summit of El Pintor.
+From this point we will continue a two hour hike following a practically flat trail that crosses through a desert and rocky landscape, to finally give our last efforts to attack the summit of El Pintor.

 This is a high mountain experience and requieres good mental and physical condition.
 Atmospheric pressure decreases in high altitudes and may provoke altitude sickness: nausea and exhaustion resulting from shortage of oxygen.

 - Activity: Hike – Ascent

 - Total distance*: 17km (10.5mi)

 - Max elevation: 4,200m (13,780ft)